How to fix Nginx client_body_temp Permission denied on macOS

 Categories: Development, Trouble Shooting

-In my case, I could upload a PDF but a JPG would thrown an error.
-My project is using Laravel Filament and the SpatieMediaLibraryFileUpload.
-Looking in the Chrome Network tab I could see a 500 error and the response shows a 500 error, but from Nginx and not Laravel.
+My project was using Laravel Filament and the SpatieMediaLibraryFileUpload.
+Looking in the Chrome Network tab, I see a 500 error.
+The response shows a 500 error from Nginx, and not Laravel.

 2023/08/11 09:53:43 [crit] 29890#0: *9 open() "/opt/homebrew/var/run/nginx/client_body_temp/0000000002" failed (13: Permission denied), client: 127.0.0.1, server: local.test, request: "POST /livewire/upload-file?expires=1691769523&signature=61f7f20ef5a9047cec174fc9fa5dbb2b729b0f91394f75b23d41c0f358318463 HTTP/1.1", host: "local.test", referrer: "http://local.test/admin/inspections/5/submit"